iurnus/scripps_kaust_model_doc/wrf/install_WRF_ring.rst

     ./installWRF412_ao_shaheen.sh

-If the code is compiled, *real.exe*, *wrf.exe*, *ndown.exe*, and *tc.exe* can be seen in the folder WRFV412_ao/main.
-Here, *412* means WRF412, *ao* means coupled ocean--atmosphere code.
+If the code is compiled, *real.exe*, *wrf.exe*, *ndown.exe*, and *tc.exe* can be seen in the folder WRFV412_AO/main.
+Here, *412* means WRF412, *AO* means coupled ocean--atmosphere code.
 To test the installation of the coupled WRF--ESMF code, a simple test case is available in the :ref:`WRF test, real cases<test_wrf_real>`.